run-ai/docs/docs/developer/admin-rest-api/rest-project.md

 General:

 * Do we use Cluster to identify the project or not?
 E.g. for deletion.
+List URL has cluster but others dont

 Get Project API